-The home and auto bundle is often the largest discount offered by insurers.
+A home and auto bundle is often the largest discount offered by insurers.
 Another way to lower your homeowners insurance premium is to increase your policy’s deductible.
-However, a higher deductible means more out-of-pocket expenses if you file a claim.
+However, a higher deductible means a higher out-of-pocket expense if you file a claim.

 How to pay your homeowners insurance

 When it comes to paying your home insurance premium, you have a few options:

 - Pay your insurance through your escrow account

 - Pay your insurance directly to the insurance company

 One way is to pay the premium through your mortgage lender.
 With this option, your lender will add the cost of your insurance premium to your monthly mortgage payment and keep it in an escrow account along with funds for your property taxes.
 With each payment, the lender sets aside a portion of the money that goes directly to your insurance company.
 Depending on your lender and loan type, this may be required.